programminghistorian/ph-submissions/lessons/building-static-sites-with-jekyll-github-pages.md

 ![Screenshot](../images/building-static-sites-with-jekyll-github-pages-4.png)

-### Ruby & Ruby Gems
+### Ruby, Ruby Gems, and Bundler

 *Jekyll is built from the Ruby coding language.
 Ruby Gems makes setting up Ruby software like Jekyll easy (it's a package manager, just like Homebrew—instead of making installation easy on Macs, it adds some stuff to make Ruby installations simpler).*

-`brew install ruby` (Don't forget to wait until the command prompt appears again to type the following command!
-If you're confused, see the "Preparing for Installation" section's "Command Line" #2, above.)
+`brew install ruby`

+Don't forget to wait until the command prompt appears again to type the following command!
+If you're confused, see the "Preparing for Installation" section's "Command Line" #2, above.

 `gem install rubygems-update`